single-cell-data/SOMA/brainstorming.md

 - multiple columns may exist, each with a string column name
 - all columns are individually typed and contain simple data types (e.g., int64)
 - all columns are of equal length
-- one or more columns may be indexed
+- rows are addressed by offset (SOMADataFrame), or by one or more dataframe columns (SOMAIndexedDataFrame)

 All SOMA data objects are named with URIs.